zerobbang/zero/source/_posts/response_error.md

 ---
-title: TypeError: 'Response' object is not subscriptable 에러 date : "2022-05-13"
+title: TypeError - 'Response' object is not subscriptable 에러 date : "2022-05-13"
 categories:
 - [Error]